Europe by Road: The 5 Best European Driving Vacation Routes

 The Croatian Coastline

-The focus of this drive is Croatia, but it’s fun to start this trip in Trieste, Slovenia.
+The focus of this drive is Croatia, but it’s fun to start this trip in Trieste, Italy.
 Trieste is a charming city with a picturesque Old Town, buildings dating from the Roman times and one of the largest synagogues in Europe.
 From Trieste, head southeast on highway E61, crossing the border after Starod.
 The highway will merge onto the Kvarnerska Autocesta and then head south, toward the Croatian coastline.
 At Rijeka, stop to enjoy Trsat Castle and the ancient port.
 Farther south, stop at the National Park Sjeverni Velebit for hiking trails and a botanical preserve.
 From here meander southward on highway E65 exploring villages and taking ferries to islands like picturesque Hvar, until it’s either time for you to go home or you reach Dubrovnik, the country’s southernmost city, about 630 km from where your starting point.

 Driving at top speed on the German autobahn is a bucket-list item for many North American travellers.
 The word “autobahn” itself is equivalent to the English “superhighway,” and can be used to describe any of the main highways connecting German cities.
 While it’s famous in North America for having no speed limit, in reality, only certain sections can boast restriction-less speeds.
 For a road trip that takes in one of these sections, drive the 190 km from Frankfurt to Cologne, via Bonn.
 Between Frankfurt and Bonn you can test your rental’s mettle (better get a German car to complete the experience), and then relax in Cologne in the city’s Old Town while marveling at the iconic cathedral.